sojohnnysaid/mirai-prototype/README.md

 # 🚀 Mirai Prototype

-A GitOps-driven web application deployed on a Talos Linux Kubernetes homelab cluster using ArgoCD for continuous deployment and Cloudflare Tunnel for secure external access.
+A GitOps-driven web app deployed on a Talos Linux Kubernetes homelab cluster using ArgoCD for continuous deployment and Cloudflare Tunnel for secure external access.

 ---